 In the 2013 session he had a leading role in the campaign to repurpose Fort Lyon, a shuttered correctional facility near Las Animas, into a full-service transitional housing facility for Colorado’s homeless, who include many veterans.
 Fort Lyon has begun providing treatment and rehabilitation for substance abuse and mental health issues as well as education and job training to help residents get back on their feet.

-When Rep. Garcia took office he resigned from the Pueblo City Council, where he took the lead in passing a property maintenance code and a host of capital improvements, including a new police building, two fire stations and a renovation of City Hall, all while balancing the city budget without any furloughs.
+When Garcia took office as a representative in 2013, he resigned from the Pueblo City Council, where he took the lead in passing a property maintenance code and a host of capital improvements, including a new police building, two fire stations and a renovation of City Hall, all while balancing the city budget without any furloughs.

 He’s also a parish pianist at St. Joseph and Christ the King churches.